um-pdavila/acs_docs/docs/pegasus/soft/1-modules.rst

 Pegasus Software Modules
 ========================

-CCS continually updates applications, compilers, system libraries, etc.
+IDSC ACS continually updates applications, compilers, system libraries, etc.
-To facilitate this task and to provide a uniform mechanism for accessing different revisions of software, CCS uses the modules utility.
+To facilitate this task and to provide a uniform mechanism for accessing different revisions of software, ACS uses the modules utility.
 At login, modules commands set up a basic environment for the default compilers, tools, and libraries such as:  the ``$PATH``, ``$MANPATH``, and ``$LD_LIBRARY_PATH`` environment variables.
 There is no need to set them